dannybd/puzzcord/README.md

-# puzzbot, a Discord bot for Mystery Hunt
+# puzzcord, a Discord bot for Mystery Hunt

 Bot prefix: `pb!`